cbteeple/docs/docs/3d_printing/upgrades_v1.md

 ## Motor Drivers + Main Board

 I was tired of how loud the CR10s is out of the box, so I figured I could quiet it down with some nice Trinamic motor drivers.
-However, Creality designed thier own board for the CR10s with built-in motor drivers (pretty much the cheapest ones available).
+However, Creality designed their own board for the CR10s with built-in motor drivers (pretty much the cheapest ones available).
 Luckily I had an extra RAMPS 1.4 main board with an Arduino Mega 2560 laying around to use.

-The cheapo RAMPS 1.4 board has sockes for the motor drivers, so I chose the TMC2208 for its simple 1-wire UART connection and drop-in replacement into the board.
+The cheapo RAMPS 1.4 board has sockets for the motor drivers, so I chose the TMC2208 for its simple 1-wire UART connection and drop-in replacement into the board.
 However, replacing the board caused a ripple effect through the rest of the hardware:

 1. The stock Creality board uses JST connectors, while the RAMPS 1.4 uses classic pin headers.
-Thus, I had to crimp my own connectors onto wires for all the motors, switches, thermisters, and fans.
-Rather than actually modify the stock cables, I ordered a replacement cable set on Amazon for the switches and motors, and made some adapters for the thermisters and fans.
+Thus, I had to crimp my own connectors onto wires for all the motors, switches, thermistors, and fans.
+Rather than actually modify the stock cables, I ordered a replacement cable set on Amazon for the switches and motors, and made some adapters for the thermistors and fans.
 2. The stock Creality LCD screen runs on 12V, but the Reprap Discount Full Graphic Screen that comes with the RAMPS 1.4 board runs on 5V.
 And guess what: The holes in the stock CR10s case don't quite line up with the new screen.